Kac-Moody Symmetric Spaces: arbitrary symmetrizable complex or almost split real type: Automorphism of Kac--Moody Symmetric Spaces

 \section{Automorphism of Kac--Moody Symmetric Spaces}

-As a next step in developing the theory of symmetric spaces for Kac--Moody groups over $k$ of arbitrary type, one can analyzes the automorphism group of the whole symmetric space and the local action on flats.
-For the non-affine real case, in chapter 6 of \cite{FHHK_2017}, the authors observe several statements for the global automorphism group on the symmetric space as well as for the local automorphism group with respect to the flats.\\ The main goal in the following is to transfer the statements of \cite[Chapter 6]{FHHK_2017}.
-A central assumption in \cite{FHHK_2017}, allowing to decompose an automorphism, is that the RGD system is centered, i.e.\ the Kac--Moody group is generated only by its root groups.
-Here, we want to establish similar results for Kac--Moody groups $G$ of arbitrary type.
-Therefore, we have to take care of the extended torus (which happens for Kac--Moody groups of type $\AA$, where $\AA$ is not invertible), so the assumption that the RGD system is centered cannot hold in this context, in particular $G$ is generated by the torus and its root groups (cf. \Cref{Rem:AffineGCM} or \Cref{Rem:RGD}).
-In order to transfer the statements from \cite[Chapter 6]{FHHK_2017} concerning the decomposition of automorphisms, we need to work with the centered subgroup $G^\dagger$ (\Cref{Def:G1}).
-But before doing so, we need to check that $G^\dagger$ is a characteristic subgroup, i.e.\ that $G^\dagger$ is mapped to itself by any automorphism of $G$.
-Note that for centered Kac--Moody groups, this subgroup is equal to the Kac--Moody group, thus in the real and non-affine case, we return the group studied in \cite{FHHK_2017}.
+As a next step in developing the theory of symmetric spaces for Kac--Moody groups over $\KK$ of type $\AA$, one can analyze the automorphism group of the whole symmetric space and the local action on flats.
+For the non-affine real case, in chapter 6 of \cite{FHHK_2017}, the authors observe several statements for the global automorphism group on the symmetric space as well as for the local automorphism group with respect to the flats.

-\begin{Lemma} Let $G$ be a split Kac--Moody group over $k$.
-Then $G^\dagger$ is a characteristic subgroup of $G$, i.e.

-for all $f \in \Aut(G)$. \end{Lemma} \begin{Proof} The idea is to prove that $G^\dagger$ is the derived subgroup of $G$, then the result follows immediately, since derived subgroups are characteristic.\\ By the properties of an RGD system, note that $G = T G^\dagger$ (see \cite[Chapter 8]{Abramenko_2010}), and that $G^\dagger$ is a normal subgroup of $G$, since cp.\ \cite[Corollary 8.79]{Abramenko_2010}.
-Moreover $G/G^\dagger$ is abelian, therefore $[ G,G ] \subseteq G^\dagger$.\\ On the other hand, by definition $G^\dagger$ is generated by the root subgroups, in particular $G^\dagger$ is generated by the standard rank one subgroups